sensedeep/dynamodb-onetable/README.md

 #### Indexes

 The `schema.indexes` property can contain one or more indexes and must contain the `primary` key.
-Additional indexes will be treated as Global Secondary Indexes (GSIs) unless they are defined with a `type: local` property in which case they will be designated as Local Secondary Indexes (LSIs).
+Additional indexes will be treated as Global Secondary Indexes (GSIs) unless they are defined with a `type: "local"` property in which case they will be designated as Local Secondary Indexes (LSIs).
 An LSI index should not specify a hash attribute.
 If one is specified, it must equal that of the primary index.

 ```javascript
 {